This was somebody who was able to run up and down a basketball court and, within a relatively short period of time, began struggling to walk.

 The doctors told Courtney that one wrong move, a hit, or a fall, could have caused a life-threatening injury to her spinal cord – a frightening realization for both she and Muriel.
 “Courtney is a real trooper; she sees the glass half full and lives her life accordingly.
 For me it was difficult,” said Muriel.

-Courtney underwent a complex six-hour surgery - performed by both a neurosurgeon and an orthopedic surgeon.
+Courtney underwent a complex six-hour surgery - performed by both a neurosurgeon and an orthopaedic surgeon.
 Throughout her recovery, and afterwards, she continued to experience pain in her ankle and in the middle of her foot.
 While she thought it was probably the result of an old basketball injury, Courtney decided to no longer take anything for granted and decided to have it checked out.

 An additional diagnosis